-The Rio Salado College Catalog is published once a year.
-Please be aware that some courses and programs may be modified throughout the year.
-Students should always consult with an academic advisor to ensure that the most current information is available when making academic decisions. www.riosalado.edu the 10 Maricopa Community Colleges, and is known as "the college within everyone's reach."
+Founded in 1978, Rio Salado College is the largest of the 10 Maricopa Community Colleges, and is known as "the college within everyone's reach."
 Serving more than 60,000 students annually, Rio Salado is one of the fastest-growing colleges in the nation.
 Our primary focus is online learning.
-In addition to general education, we offer adult basic education, courses for university transfer, continuing education and lifetime learning opportunities and workforce development programs.
+In addition to general education, we offer adult basic education, courses for university transfer, continuing education and lifetime learning opportunities, and workforce development programs.